Ada-Developers-Academy/core-unit-3/tests/reading-tests.md

 ## Goal

-The concepts about unit testing apply across programming languages!
-Everything we've learned about unit testing continues to hold true.
+Unit testing concepts apply across programming languages!
+Everything we've learned about unit testing principles continues to hold true.

 - Unit tests are responsible for verifying the correctness of our code, usually on a detailed level such as how a function behaves
 - We regularly run unit tests as we code
-- We use failing test messages to determine how to move forward and pass the test
+- When using tests to guide our development work, we use failing test messages to determine how to move forward and pass the test
 - The steps in a test can be described as:
   - Arrange
   - Act
   - Assert

-So, luckily, when it comes to learning about testing in another programming language, we won't have a lot of new concepts!
+When it comes to learning about testing in another programming language, we won't have a lot of new concepts!

-What we _can_ focus on, then, is how we manage our transition into learning the syntax of another testing framework.
+This lets us focus on how we manage our transition into learning the syntax of another testing framework.
 Our goal for this lesson is to:

 - Apply our understanding about unit tests in other languages to testing in JavaScript
 - Practice reading code, such that we can jump into a new library